 Scanning Electron Microscope (SEM)

-The SEM/EDS/EBSD is used by students and faculty throughout the college.
-A range of specimens may be imaged and analyzed, including minerals, microfossils, nematodes, plants, bone tools, and ceramics.
-If you want to use the SEM, or want more information, please contact:
+The SEM is used by students and faculty throughout the College.
+A range of specimens may be imaged and analyzed, including minerals, microfossils, nematodes, plants, bone tools, coins, and ceramics.

 The instrumentation facilitates innovative research that involves professors, collaborators, students, and community partners and expands the breadth of scientific inquiry possible at Bowdoin College.